wp-plugins/m-wp-popup/readme.txt

 *   Create unlimited popups
 *   Create link popups which trigger popup after clicking on a link or image
-*   Mailchimp is supported ( Aweber, Campaign monitor are in premium version )
+*   Mailchimp is supported ( Aweber, Campaign monitor are supported in premium version )
 *   Can set the delay time after which popup will appear or Popup scheduling
 *   Can change the mask color
 *   Option to hide the popup on mobile devices